sparkdesignsystem/spark-design-system/src/pages/docs/class-naming-convention.md

 ```

 ## Class Suffixes
-Responsive suffixes on classes are utilized when the need to have styles start at a specific breakpoint occurs.
+Responsive suffix classes are used when you need styles to be applied at specific breakpoints.
 The `@` symbol must be escaped in the stylesheet.
 For example:
 ```
 .sprk-o-Flex\@xl
 ```